mathie/mathie.github.io/_drafts/there-and-back-again-a-packets-tale.markdown

 into name resolution, to figure out who we should be talking to.

 And then it gets really interesting.
-We start an HTTP conversation, which is encapsulated in a TCP session which, in turn, is encapsulated in a sequence of IP packets, which are, in turn, encapsulated in packets at the data link layer (some mixture of Ethernet and/or wireless protocols), which -- finally -- causes some bits to fly through the air, travel along a copper wire, or become flashes of light through fibre optic.
+We start an HTTP conversation, which is encapsulated in a TCP session which is, in turn, encapsulated in a sequence of IP packets, which are, in turn, encapsulated in packets at the data link layer (some mixture of Ethernet and/or wireless protocols), which -- finally! -- causes some bits to fly through the air, travel along a copper wire, or become flashes of light through fibre optic.

 Now our request emerges -- fully formed again, if it survived the journey -- at the data centre.
 The HTTP request is serviced (on which entire bookshelves have